Emma Chamberlain: Fashion and business ventures

 On September 13, 2021, Chamberlain attended the 2021 Met Gala.
 She wore Louis Vuitton to the Lexicon of Fashion in America event.
 She also hosted celebrity interviews for the fashion magazine Vogue, which were subsequently posted to Vogues YouTube channel.
 Harper's Bazaar featured Emma Chamberlain as their March 2022 Cover Girl.
 She was photographed in Louis Vuitton and revealed her thoughts on self-expression in an all-inclusive interview.

 In January 2023, Chamberlain became a brand ambassador for Lancome.
-She will feature in a web series on Lancome's YouTube channel that will also appear in shorter formats on Instagram and TikTok.
+She appeared in the four-episode web series How Do You Say Beauty in French, which launched on January 12, 2023.

 Podcast

 On April 11, 2019, Chamberlain launched the first episode of her podcast, Anything Goes (previously named Stupid Genius), a weekly series in which she attempts to make an ongoing conversation about any particular issue/topic.
 The program was produced by Ramble Official in a partnership with Cadence13 and United Talent Agency, until February 2023 when it became a Spotify exclusive.
 She addresses a wide range of topics such as relationships, mental health, fashion, and intuition.
 At the 47th People's Choice Awards, Anything Goes won the Pop Podcast award.
+On April 23, 2026, Chamberlain announced an "indefinite" hiatus from her weekly posting on the podcast.

-Film & TV
+Film and television

 In 2023, Chamberlain was cast as the voice of a reporter in the animated teen fantasy comedy film Ruby Gillman, Teenage Kraken.
 In 2025, she began filming on horror film Forbidden Fruits, alongside Lili Reinhart, Lola Tung, Victoria Pedretti, and Alexandra Shipp.

 Public image

 Taylor Lorenz of The Atlantic wrote that Chamberlain was "the most talked about influencer in the world".
 Time included her in its 2019 list of The 25 Most Influential People on the Internet.
 In 2019, Jonah Engel Bromwich of The New York Times, in an opinion piece, wrote that Chamberlain was "the funniest person on YouTube", and stated that she "invented the way people talk on YouTube now, particularly the way they communicate authenticity."
 In 2020, Forbes included Chamberlain in their '30 Under 30' list in the Social Media category.
+Chamberlain openly talks about anxiety, burnout, loneliness, and internet pressure.

 In May 2022, Chamberlain attended the Met Gala as video host for Vogue.
 During the interview she spoke with many prominent celebrities, including Jack Harlow whose awkwardly flirtatious interaction went viral online.
 In addition, controversy arose surrounding Chamberlain's choice of jewelry.
 Chamberlain worked with Cartier for the event and was loaned the Patiala necklace which was created for, and later was discovered to be missing from, the collection of Maharaja Bhupinder Singh of Patiala, a part of Punjab in North India during the colonial era.
 Many Indian-Americans expressed their outrage online, referring to the necklace as "stolen".
 Neither Chamberlain nor Cartier commented.